cloudwego/sonic-rs/README.md

 - Deserialize Struct: Deserialize the JSON into Rust struct.
 The defined struct and testdata is from [json-benchmark](https://github.com/serde-rs/json-benchmark)

-- Deseirlize Untyped: Deseialize the JSON into a document
+- Deseirlize Untyped: Deseialize the JSON into a untyped document

 The serialize benchmarks work in the opposite way.